guikubivan/Public-Media-Wordpress-Plugins/README.md

 * Please use ABSPATH and PLUGINDIR when referencing plugin files.
 This is because at least Pablo symbolically links the plugins folder from a separate wordpress install (for development purposes).
+* Check each plugins folder for more README notes (program_scheduler only at this moment).

 ## Compressing and packaging plugins